How often do you use the expression safe travels to farewell a loved one? And how many times have you had someone else wish you a safe trip?

 We don’t walk the streets staring at our mobile phones (and making it easy for someone to snap them out of our hands).
 If we don’t know how to get from A to B we stop somewhere safe (we may use each other as a shield if need be) and only then does one of us check the offline map on their phone while the other keeps an eye on our surroundings.

 If we are entering a crowded area (a market or a street party for example), we switch our daypack to the front and hold on tight.
-We never keep our wallets in back pockets.
+We never keep our wallets in our back pockets.
 And we always keep an eye on our surroundings.
 If something doesn’t feel right we leave.

 Speaking of drink: A friend of Sandra’s had his drink spiked in a popular bar in Colombia.
 He woke up the next morning in his apartment with all his belongings stolen.
 To avoid being drugged order a drink that is opened in front of you and hold on to it, covering the opening with your hand.